pleibers/PEDDY.jl/README.md

 A more exhaustive documentation is available at [PEDDY.jl](MISSING) or build the documentation with `docs/make.jl`.

+## Roadmap

+- [ ] Instead of using NaNs for missing values, actually use missing.
+- [ ] Implement further MRD algorithms

 ## Pipeline Steps

 The pipeline always runs in the following order: